gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 human body.
 Yet, if you check a Wikipedia page on osteopathy, you'll see that it's considered pseudo-medicine.
 It doesn't work according to randomized controlled trials.

-As I mentioned before, an essential aspect of navigating a highly complex medical condition is to remain self-aware.
+As I mentioned before, an essiential aspect of navigating a highly complex medical condition is to remain self-aware.
 I tried everything I could in the department of conventional medicine, and I decided to see if there's something to be found on paths less traveled.
 I didn't know much about the history of medicine.
-I was a student of the history of technology, and every time anyone had an original idea, it was met with a strong pushback from the mainstream.
+I was a student of history of technology, and every time anyone had an original idea, there was strong pushback from the mainstream.
 Artists, including medical ones, never look good in randomized controlled trials.
-Still, you need some way to decide whether a particular venue you're exploring has the potential for the treasure down the road.
+Still, you need some way to decide whether a particular avenue you're exploring has the potential for the treasure down the road.
 Over time, I developed a method of sizing people.
 Whenever I'd meet someone who was supposed to help me, I'd pay attention to two
 things: